mikeroyal/Self-Hosting-Guide/README.md

 [Vaultwarden](https://github.com/dani-garcia/vaultwarden) is an unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs.

+[AuthPass.app](https://authpass.app/) is an Open-Source Password Manager for mobile and desktop that is Keepass 2.x (kdbx 3.x) compatible.

 ### Network Tools

 [Back to the Top](#table-of-contents)